syahriarreza/qa-auto-task-day-02/README.md

 - `testUpdateObject`: Tests updating an object
 - `testPartiallyUpdateObject`: Tests partial update of an object
 - `testDeleteObject`: Tests deleting an object (runs as cleanup)

+### End-to-End Tests
+- **ObjectFlowE2ETest**: This test covers the entire lifecycle of an object, including creation, update, and deletion.
+It ensures that all operations can be performed in sequence without errors.
+- **RegisterAndLoginE2ETest**: This test verifies the user registration and login process, ensuring that a user can successfully register and log in to the system.

 ## Dependencies